DVMProject/dvmdfsi/README.md

-# Digital Voice Modem FNE DFSI
+# Digital Voice Modem FNE IP/DFSI

-The Digital Voice Modem FNE DFSI is a helper application designed to allow Rx and Tx of digital audio from/to P25 DFSI-compliant servers.
+The Digital Voice Modem FNE IP/DFSI is a helper application designed to allow Rx and Tx of digital audio from/to P25 IP DFSI-compliant servers.

 ## Command Line Parameters